ouziel-slama/BoottleXCP/README.md

 A simple webserver + HTML GUI for Counterparty

-You can find MacOS build here: https://github.com/JahPowerBit/counterpartyws_build

 # Requirement

 * you must have bitcoind running with txindex=1 and server=1 in config file.
-* you must have counterpatyd --server running (if you want the transactions database is updated continuously)

 # Quick install and run
 <b>(thanks to romerun)</b>